boshtannik/embedded-nano-mesh/README.md

 ## Note

-It is recommended to set `listen_period` value on multiple devices different from each other, like: device 1 - 150 ms, device 2 - 200 ms, device 3 - 250 ms - in order to reduce chance of the network to sychronize, and multiple device being speak in the same period of time.
-It will lead to packet collisions.
+It is recommended to set `listen_period` value on multiple devices different from each other, like: device 1 - 150 ms, device 2 - 200 ms, device 3 - 250 ms - in order to reduce chance of the network to sychronize, which will lead to packet collisions.

 ## Usage
 ### Receiver